RyuZhihao123/CHITreeProject/README.md

 Additionally, now we are also working on a **Online-version software** that enables people from all over the world to freely explore our modeling system at any time.
 Thus, currently we are trying to configure our neural network (TGP-Net) to **permanently** run on a GPU workstation with public accessible IP address.
-Ideally, this online system will be also launched on some Online Software/Game Stores (e.g., Steam or XBox) for free experience, approximately in April (basically after UIST's deadline).
+Ideally, this online system will be also launched on some Online Software/Game Stores (e.g., ``Steam``) for free experience, approximately in April (basically after UIST's deadline).

 <div align=center>